Hamlin Fire ISO Rating: 5/5Y

 December 7th, 2024 @ 6pm - HTFD will have several trucks in the Eaton Rapids Family Christmas Parade!

 July 4th, 2024 - HTFD will have several trucks and firefighters passing out candy in the Eaton Rapids 4th of July parade!
+HTFD is also going up against ERFD and ERTFD in a game of waterball following the parade.

 October 12th, 2024 - 11am-2pm - HTFD and ERMC Annual Fire Prevention Open House and Health Fair!